oroinc/documentation/user_guide/workflow_management.rst

 ===================

 Basically, a workflow is a sequence of industrial, administrative or other processes applied to a piece of work from the initiation to completion.
-Workflow records ("workflows") in OroCRM represent such sequenceф of processes for work applied to records (items) of OroCRM :term:`entities <Entity>`.
+Workflow records ("workflows") in OroCRM represent such sequence for work with :term:`records <Record>` of OroCRM :term:`entities <Entity>`.

 From this article you will learn to understand, create and manage workflows.